 Don’t use many colors

-A simple layout with minimal colors gives a relaxing feeling in a website.
+A simple layout with minimal colors gives a relaxing feeling to a website.
 The background color or image should match well with the colors chosen.
 The colors should enable the content written and images used to be easily notable.

 Don’t use many font families with varying sizes

 Don’t use italics and all caps in writing all words, it becomes difficult to read.
 The font size should be moderate; not too large and not too small.
 Moderate the use of font families to at most three per web page.
-Limit bold, italics and different font sizes for titles, headings and subheadings in the content.
+Limit bold, italics, and different font sizes for titles, headings, and subheadings in the content.

 Don’t place boxes in an unstructured manner

 Don’t put different boxes that make the layout look messy.
 For effectiveness, minimize the number of boxes you use for the web pages.
-Design the website in a way that looks pleasant and not just placing boxes everywhere.
+Design the website in a way that looks pleasant and not just place boxes everywhere.